cybermelons/gg-struggle/README.md

 ## tl;dr

-`gg-struggle` is a program that reduces loading times by caching the Guilty Gear server responses.
+`gg-struggle` is a program that reduces loading times by caching the Guilty Gear server responses, reducing slowdowns caused by _latency_.
 Instead of taking 500+ ms/request, this takes ~20ms/req.

 Download [here][releases]

+This should _in theory_ work with [totsugeki](https://github.com/optix2000/totsugeki)
+(which I find very cool) since that consolidates the TLS handshakes which are computationally expensive.
+Try at your own risk

 ### Installer